rafariva/Raspberrry-Pi-3-PiCam-Basic-Config/README.md

 ```
 ![raspi_config](/images/wizard.PNG)

+Most important configuration

-* 1. Option 1 (Password).
+1. Option 1 (Password).
 Important if you want to change your password
-* 2. Option 2 (Network).
+2. Option 2 (Network).
 Usefull to config your wifi network
-* 3. Option 4 (Localisation).
+3. Option 4 (Localisation).
 Change your Locale, Timezone and Keyboard Layout
-* 4. option 5 (Interfacing).
+4. option 5 (Interfacing).
 In submenu, Enable what you need (PiCamera, SSH**, VNC?)

 Then, Restart your RASPI